 Implementation of the architecture as a common infrastructure will require development of standards at several fronts including the data models, interfaces, distribution and synchronization mechanisms and user interaction devices.
-Current work in progress on integration of gaming and simulation is expected to lead to more activity in this area in the future.
+Current work in progress on integration of gaming and simulation is expected to lead to more such activity in the future.